 There are also, of course, numerous serious animal channels, including National Geographic videos featuring the renowned David Attenborough.

 2. Video Game Walkthroughs

 Young males (the most common type of gamer) were the first type of people to embrace YouTube, so it should be no surprise that there are thousands of channels related to video gaming.
-Minecraft alone is popular enough to have a website devoted to listing over 1,000 top Minecraft YouTube channels.
+Minecraft alone is popular enough to have a website devoted to listing of top Minecraft YouTube channels.

 A common type of gaming video is a walkthrough, where somebody plays a game, commentating as they progress through the game.
 One of the reasons for Minecraft’s popularity (despite its old-time graphics) is that the game is easily moddable, and the filmmakers make use of this feature in their videos, where they often play as modded characters.